glowstick016/Playbook/Infected Computer.md

   7. Implement the fix that was found
     - Or if not found / not worthwhile to fix implement the system in a secure matter to help lower the chances of infection
   8. Reimplement the system into production
   9. Watch over the system for a couple days to make sure everything is working as it should be.
+  10. Document the system and how you fixed the issue